 In this post, we will go through some of the basics to start with.

-If you feel that you are ready to give it a quick try, here are some tips to get you started with; there are even more in the infographic below.
+If you feel that you are ready to give it a quick try, here are some tips to get you started.

 Search engines now have sophisticated AI systems in place that can check for things as basic as typos but more excitingly now AI can see if you are actually getting what you need or enjoy out of the content.
 They can see if you return and search again for the same thing..user was not satisfied.
-Google amasses data on all it's indexed URL's!
-That right there is a great example of Big Data.
+Google amasses data on all its indexed URLs which is a modern example of Big Data.

 These AI systems can also detect if you are gaming them.
 Bot traffic could for example hit a page over and over and show a bounce which is a bad indicator of a piece of content.
 AI has to know the difference between bot traffic and human traffic.